zlsa/ontrack/README.md

     OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-All art, including 3D models and audio files, are licensed under CC0.
+All art, including 3D models and audio files, are licensed under the CC0 license.